 Clear communication between your practice and your dental lab is critical for success, and digital workflows make it seamless.
 Sending a digital file is faster and more accurate than shipping a physical model, eliminating the risk of damage or distortion in transit.
 Digital designs allow for real-time collaboration, where you and your lab technician can review and modify a case together on-screen.
 This process removes ambiguity, especially with complex specifications.
 Technologies like digital shade matching and CAD/CAM systems help labs create incredibly aesthetically pleasing restorations that blend perfectly, ensuring the final product meets your exact vision and your patient’s expectations from the start.

-Increase Long-Term Success and Durability
+Plan for Long-Term Success and Durability

 A well-executed treatment plan leads to restorations that not only look great but also last.
 Digital planning provides the precision needed for superior fit and function, which is crucial for long-term success.
 For implant cases, digital dentistry has a major impact, improving both the precision of implant placement and overall procedural success rates.
 This accuracy minimizes stress on the implant and surrounding structures.
 For prosthetics like AvaDent’s monolithic dentures, the digital design and milling process creates a final product that is significantly stronger and more durable than traditionally processed dentures, reducing the likelihood of fractures and the need for future repairs.